 Cookies are small text files placed on your device which uniquely identify your device.
 Cookies cannot be used to run programs or deliver viruses to your device.

-For more information about our use of these technologies please contact our assigned Data Protection Office (DPO), Ryan Star, Director, Miroma Leisure Operations Ltd.
+For more information about our use of these technologies please contact our assigned data protection office (DPO), Ryan Starr, director, Miroma Leisure Operations Ltd.

 How long we keep your personal information